xomanova/civic-grant-agent-core/SUBMISSION.md

 The system is fully containerized and deployed:
 - **Backend**: FastAPI server with ADK agents, deployed to **Google Cloud Run**
 - **Grants-MCP Sidecar**: MCP server for federal grant searches, runs alongside backend as a Cloud Run sidecar container
-- **Frontend**: Next.js 14 React app with CopilotKit integration
+- **Frontend**: Next.js 14 React app with ag-ui and CopilotKit integration using **Firebase Hosting**
+    - Firebase was put in place to support caching and more dynamic routing in the future
 - **Deployment**: Single-command deployment via `./deployment/firebase-deploy.sh`
+    - An all-in-one script that builds, pushes, and deploys both backend and frontend containers
+    - A bash script is not ideal for a real production system, but was a huge time saver for this demo project
+    - Over time the project should have a more robust CI/CD pipeline and IaC

 ---

 ## Key Development Insights

-### Insight 1: State-Based Grant Filtering
+### Insight 1: State-Based Grant Filtering — When Geography Gets Complicated
+Grant eligibility often depends on location, but determining "location" from unstructured grant data proved surprisingly complex.

-A significant challenge was filtering grants appropriately.
-The system needed to:
+**The Challenge:** The system needed nuanced filtering rules:
-- **Include** federal grants (FEMA, USDA) regardless of state
+- **Include** federal grants (FEMA, USDA) regardless of department state
-- **Include** national foundation grants (Firehouse Subs, Gary Sinise)
+- **Include** national foundation grants (Firehouse Subs, Gary Sinise Foundation)
-- **Exclude** state-specific grants from other states (Ohio Fire Marshal for an NC department)
+- **Exclude** state-specific grants from other states (e.g., Ohio Fire Marshal grants for an NC department)
 - **Detect conflicts** where a grant name mentions one state but the URL indicates another

+**The Complexity:** Grant sources don't follow consistent naming conventions.
+A grant titled "Rural Fire Department Equipment Program" might be federal, state-specific, or a national foundation—you can't tell from the name alone.
+URLs provide clues (`.gov` domains, state abbreviations), but require pattern matching across multiple formats.

-I implemented `is_federal_grant()`, `is_national_foundation_grant()`, and `get_grant_states()` functions that analyze grant names, sources, and even URL patterns (e.g., detecting `ohio.gov` in a URL to flag Ohio-specific grants).
+**The Solution:** I implemented a multi-layered detection system with `is_federal_grant()`, `is_national_foundation_grant()`, and `get_grant_states()` functions.
+These analyze grant names, sources, and URL patterns (e.g., detecting `ohio.gov` in a URL to flag Ohio-specific grants).
+The system defaults to inclusion when uncertain, preferring false positives over missed opportunities.

-### Insight 2: Tool-Based State Sync
-Initially, I tried saving grant drafts to state after the agent loop completed—but the state never synced to the frontend.
-The fix: **state updates must happen via tool calls** during the agent loop, not after.
-This ensures AG-UI Protocol properly transmits the state change.
+This taught me that real-world data is messy, and agent tools need defensive logic to handle ambiguity gracefully.

-### Insight 3: Agent Workflows: The trouble of prescribing behavior in conversational AI
+### Insight 2: Agent Workflows — The Trouble of Prescribing Behavior in Conversational AI
-Getting multiple agents to work together smoothly required careful prompt engineering, and a lot of trial and error.
-Especially since the LLM's behavior can be unpredictable.
+Getting multiple agents to work together smoothly required careful prompt engineering and a lot of trial and error—especially since LLM behavior can be unpredictable.

-When the GrantWriter called `save_grant_draft` with markdown content, the LLM sometimes passed literal `\n` characters instead of actual newlines, breaking markdown rendering.
-The solution: post-process content with `.replace('\\n', '\n')` before saving to state.
+**The Challenge:** When the GrantWriter called `save_grant_draft` with markdown content, the LLM sometimes passed literal `\n` characters instead of actual newlines, completely breaking markdown rendering in the frontend.
+Other times, agents would ignore tool instructions or call the wrong tools entirely.

+**The Reality:** You can't fully "program" an LLM.
+Unlike traditional code where instructions execute deterministically, prompts are suggestions that the model interprets probabilistically.
+This means edge cases emerge that you never anticipated, and fixing one behavior can break another.

+**The Solution:** A combination of increasingly explicit instructions in system prompts, separation of sub_agent concerns, and defensive post-processing (like `.replace('\\n', '\n')` before saving to shared CoAgent state to render to the user), and accepting that some agent behaviors need runtime guards rather than prompt-based prevention.

+This insight shaped my approach: treat agent instructions as strong hints, but always validate and sanitize outputs before they reach the user.

+### Insight 3: AG-UI Protocol — The Future of Agent Interfaces
+I knew from the start that I wanted to build something immediately usable by public service agencies—not a CLI demo or notebook, but a real product.
+I discovered [CopilotKit](https://github.com/CopilotKit/CopilotKit) and the [AG-UI Protocol](https://github.com/ag-ui-protocol/ag-ui), which opened up exciting possibilities but also presented significant challenges.

+**The Opportunity:** AG-UI enables bidirectional state synchronization between AI agents and React frontends.
+This means agents can directly update UI components—rendering grant cards, displaying drafts, and showing real-time profile data—without custom websocket plumbing.
+It's a glimpse of where agent UX is heading: AI-native interfaces where the model doesn't just respond to the UI, it *drives* it.

+**The Challenge:** AG-UI is cutting-edge, which means rough edges.
+The ADK integration had bugs in event processing that caused state sync failures.
+I spent considerable time debugging issues that turned out to be library-level problems rather than my code.

+**Giving Back:** Rather than just working around the issues, I contributed upstream.
+I submitted a PR fixing an event processing bug with Google ADK LLM responses—a bug implicated in multiple open issues on the ag-ui repo: [🐛 Bug Report](https://github.com/ag-ui-protocol/ag-ui/issues/735) | [🤝 Fix PR](https://github.com/ag-ui-protocol/ag-ui/pull/745#issuecomment-3588364960)

+AG-UI represents an important evolution in how we build agent applications and the audiences with which the most advanced technologies can seamlessly integrate.
+The extra integration work was worth it to deliver a responsive, accessible interface that volunteer fire chiefs can actually use.

 ---